Just5KY/homey/README.md

     docker-compose up

+IMPORTANT: Unless you've deployed Flood with an SSL cert or behind a reverse proxy, credentials will be transmitted in plaintext upon authentication. **This should not be an issue as Flood only exposes its API/login page on 127.0.0.1 by default.** However do be aware that someone snooping through local network traffic could obtain your `HOMEY_API_FLOOD_USER` & `HOMEY_API_FLOOD_PASSWORD`.

 ### System monitor module

 Displays CPU/RAM/disk usage and uptime.
 Docker containers cannot query the host for this information (for security reasons).
 This can be circumvented by **running a script on the host**: `monitorSystem.py`